ToddBradley/terranborderlands/stories/adventure-seeds.md

 In **Episode 202 - Expedition to Crimson Colony Base** the party explored the ruins of the base on the distant planet of Brahmagupta, and discovered it was run by Reticulans.
 They also explored the remains of a crashed Cicek starship there.

-### Selling the Loot

-The group has sold most of the legal damaged items scavenged from Brahmagupta, but still has possession of many undamaged items and a few damaged illegal items.

-Where can our cast of characters find a buyer?

-### What Were The Greys Doing There?

 The exact purpose of the base remains a bit of a mystery.
 And the circumstances of its destruction are still hazy.
 Is it worth investigating more?
+What were the greys doing there?

 ## The Kidnapped Frozen Colonists